Workshop on September 21/22, 2023

 16:00 Laboratory Methods

-9. Laboratory tests to prepare for in situ remediation procedures, Dr. Petra Bombach
+9. Laboratory tests to design in situ remediation procedures, Petra Bombach

-10. Laboratory microcosms with 13C-labeled pollutants to determine mineralization rates, Dr. Petra Bombach
+10. Laboratory microcosms with 13C-labeled pollutants to determine mineralization rates, Petra Bombach

 until 17:30 Discussion